JulianeGampe/vocabulary-quiz/README.md

 ## Testing

-Due to the lenghts of testing, you can see all tests in the [TESTING.md](TESTING.md) file.
+Due to the length of testing, you can see all tests in the [TESTING.md](TESTING.md) file.

 ## Deployment